 In case of two TRPs failure for TRP-specific BFR on SpCell, CBRA-based BFR can be triggered.

 Note: if two sets of BFD-RS for TRP-specific BFR are configured on the SpCell, there is no additional configured BFD-RS for cell-specific BFR on the SpCell.

+FFS: CFRA-based cell-specific BFR on SpCell